solairerove/headstone-lamp/content/posts/four_sum.md

                     while low < high and nums[high] == nums[high + 1]:
                         high -= 1

-                elif sum_ < target:
+                elif _sum < target:
                     low += 1
                 else:
                     high -= 1

-    return quadruplets
+    return res
 ```

-To solve this problem, you can use a similar approach to the one used for the 3Sum problem but with an additional layer of nested loops.
+To solve this problem, you can use a similar approach to the one used for the 3Sum problem but with an additional layer
+of nested loops.
 Here's a general approach:

-    Sort the array: This helps in skipping over duplicate values and in using the two-pointer technique.
+- Sort the array: This helps in skipping over duplicate values and in using the two-pointer technique.

-    Nested loops: Use two nested loops to fix two numbers,
-    and then use the two-pointer technique to find the remaining two numbers.
+- Nested loops: Use two nested loops to fix two numbers, and then use the two-pointer technique to find the remaining
+  two numbers.

-    Avoid duplicates: Skip over duplicate values to avoid adding duplicate quadruplets.
+- Avoid duplicates: Skip over duplicate values to avoid adding duplicate quadruplets.

-    Two-pointer technique: For the remaining two numbers, use two pointers,
+- Two-pointer technique: For the remaining two numbers, use two pointers,
-    one starting from the next of the second loop and the other from the end of the array.
+    - one starting from the next of the second loop and the other from the end of the array.
-    Move the pointers based on the sum comparison with the target.
+- Move the pointers based on the sum comparison with the target.

 Wrapping Up
-After the while loop, we return to our nested for loops and try the next pair of i and j.
-Once all loops are complete, we return the result.
+After the while loop, we return to our nested for loops and try the next pair of `i` and `j`.
+Once all loops are complete,
+we return the result.

-In summary, the core idea is to fix the first two numbers using nested loops and then find the other two numbers using the two-pointer approach.
+In summary, the core idea is to fix the first two numbers using nested loops and then find the other two numbers using
+the two-pointer approach.
 The conditions inside the loops ensure we don't get duplicate quadruplets.